syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-HyperLinks.md

 ---
 title: Working with Hyperlinks | Syncfusion
-description: This section explains how to add hyperlink in a new and existing PDF document using Syncfusion .NET PDF library
+description: This section explains how to add hyperlink in a new and existing PDF document using Syncfusion .NET PDF Library.
 platform: file-formats
 control: PDF
 documentation: UG